-Woman Artist Deborah Chapin, oil painting Circles
+Woman Artist Deborah Chapin, Exhibited AOA, oil painting Circles

 Woman Artist Deborah Chapin, oil painting Circles, Memorial Bridge